marcmylemans/marcmylemans.github.io/_posts/2026-06-15-home-server-now-what-5-things.md

 The fix is to reserve its spot.
 The technical name is a *DHCP reservation* (or a static lease), but the idea is simple: you tell your router "this machine always gets this address."
 You do it once, in your router, by tying the server's network card to a fixed address.

-`\[SCREENSHOT: the router's DHCP reservation page, the server's MAC tied to a fixed IP, address field highlighted]`

 Pin it once and everything else you do gets easier, because the server never moves again.